English 134 Mixed-Genre Portfolio

 What I’m trying to say is this: I see now how much of my world has been shaped by the way you move through it.
 And I don’t think I’ve ever really thanked you for that.

 I’m not writing this letter to make some dramatic claim or ask anything from you.
-I’m writing because the assignment for this project asked me to consider a stakeholder—a person whose perspective could be affected by my words.
-And when I thought about perspective, yours was the first that came to mind.
-Not because you need convincing, but because our friendship has become such a clear example of how human connection shifts the meaning of a place, a moment, or even a memory.
+I’m writing because the assignment for this project asked me to consider a stakeholder, or a person whose perspective could be affected by my words.
+When I thought about the theme of perspective, you were the first that came to mind.
+Not because you need convincing, but because our friendship has become such a clear example of how human connection changes our paradigms.
+You have taught me so much about perspective.

 Grindelwald was beautiful on its own, but you’re the reason it became meaningful.
 You’re the reason the photos feel warm rather than hollow.
 You’re the reason I look back on that morning not as a time when I felt out of sync with myself, but as a moment when someone I care about unknowingly helped me find my footing again.